mickeynp/sona/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Python-aware search.
 Search by function/class name definitions, imports in a module, function calls, and more;
-* Sona understands git and will search for files that exist only in git;
+* Sona understands git and will search all your python source code stored in your current HEAD;
 * Simple, expressive and powerful assertion-based language with Python regular expression support;
-* Comes with built-in support for Emacs;
+* Comes with built-in output for Emacs, JSON and Grep;
-* Sona uses multiprocessing to speed up parsing;
 * Sona understands code with syntax errors in it, and will try to parse it anyway;
 * User-friendly command line interface aimed at developers;